-Our clinical research translates laboratory breakthroughs into therapies and our physicians are involved in a variety of clinical research protocols directly aimed at improving treatment options and outcomes for our pediatric patients.
-For example, clinical research conducted by our faculty has led to better treatment for premature infants with lung disease and improved outcomes for childhood cancer, and has advanced non-surgical therapy for problems that used to require open heart operations.
+Our clinical research translates laboratory breakthroughs into therapies.
+Our physicians and other scientists are involved in a variety of clinical research protocols directly aimed at improving treatment options and outcomes for pediatric patients.
+For example, clinical research conducted by our faculty has led to better treatment for premature infants with lung disease and improved outcomes for childhood cancer and has advanced non-surgical therapy for problems that used to require open heart operations.

-We also have faculty members working in the areas of outcomes research and health services research, with the goal of improving health care by helping to improve understanding of the strengths and limitations of current therapies and how they might best be applied.
-Researchers in our department have formed one of the few units in the country dedicated to pediatric health services research and have conducted studies that have helped to shape health care policy at the state and national level.
+We have faculty members working in the areas of outcomes research and health services research The goals of these efforts are to discover new risk factors for pediatric outcomes as well as improve health care by investigating current therapies and how they might best be applied.
+Researchers in our department have conducted studies that have helped and will continue to help shape health care policy both nationally and globally.

 The Department of Pediatrics' clinical research is integrated within the School of Medicine's CTSA and is led by Dr. Gary Shaw, Associate Chair Clinical Research, and members of the Department's Research Advisory Committee.
 More detail is available at Research by Division and Labs.